 9. Health institutions shall store and keep preferably by electronic means the UDI of the devices which they have supplied or with which they have been supplied, if those devices belong to class III implantable devices.

 For devices other than class III implantable devices, Member States shall encourage, and may require, health institutions to store and keep, preferably by electronic means, the UDI of the devices with which they have been supplied.

 Member States shall encourage, and may require, healthcare professionals to store and keep preferably by electronic means, the UDI of the devices with which they have been supplied with.

 10. The Commission is empowered to adopt delegated acts in accordance with Article 115:

 amending the list of information set out in Part B of Annex VI in the light of technical progress; and

-technical progress in the field of Unique Device Identification.
+amending Annex VI in the light of international developments and technical progress in the field of Unique Device Identification.

 11. The Commission may, by means of implementing acts, specify the detailed arrangements and the procedural aspects for the UDI system with a view to ensuring its harmonised application in relation to any of the following:

 determining the devices, categories or groups of devices to which the obligation laid down in paragraph 8 is to apply;

 specifying the data to be included in the UDI-PI of specific devices or device groups;

 The implementing acts referred to in the first subparagraph shall be adopted in accordance with the examination procedure referred to in Article 114(3).